rafalmoneta/rafalmoneta/README.md

 <!--
 -->

 I am self-taught developer with passion and a curiosity to explore new technologies.
 I love dark mode, technology, and building side projects.
-When not futzing around the code, I like running, watching movies, or playing football.I believe in the power of lifelong learning and try to inspire others to do the same.
+When not futzing around the code, I like running, watching movies, or playing football.
+I believe in the power of lifelong learning and try to inspire others to do the same.

 ### Programming languages and tools that I use: